-I also know that people will ask if you can turn this into a full pecan pie.
+I also know that people will ask if you can turn this pecan pie bars recipe into a full chocolate pecan pie.
 I think yes, you will be able to.
 You will probably need more pecans for the filling and you can use the pastry from my low carb Press-In Pie Crust.
 Par-bake it for 10 minutes and watch those edges carefully as it bakes.
 If they are browning a lot, cover them with foil.
 The baking time will vary.

 Everybody loves pecan pie on Thanksgiving.
 Here is a low carb, gluten-free version of chocolate pecan pie bars.
 You don't have to get off track during the holidays!